-Acceptance into Electronics Technology program.
+Prerequisites: Acceptance into Electronics Technology program.
 Qualified for ENG.
 Qualified for MATH 103.

-ETRO 143/ETRO 143L.
+Recommended: ETRO 143/143L.

-Microprocessor trainers will be used to introduce microprocessor architecture, interfacing, and machine language programming.
+Description: Microprocessor trainers will be used to introduce microprocessor architecture, interfacing, and machine language programming.
 Memory, interfaces, I/O devices, and interrupt processed I/O will also be covered.
+Semester Offered: Spring

-- 1. Differentiate between binary, octal, decimal, and hexadecimal number systems, codes, and mathematics, and convert from one system to another. - 2.
-Describe the architecture of a microprocessor, microcontroller, and the computer circuits that allow the computer to interface to the analog world. - 3.
-Create flowcharts, develop algorithms, and program a microprocessor using a machine language command set. - 4.
+- 1. Communicate effectively using electronic documentation methods and present a design project using current multi-media technology. - 2.
+Differentiate between binary, octal, decimal, and hexadecimal number systems, codes, and mathematics, and convert from one system to another.

+- 3. Describe the architecture of a microprocessor, microcontroller, and the computer circuits that allow the computer to interface to the analog world. - 4.
 Design and assemble an interface that inputs and outputs information to and from the microprocessor. - 5.
-Communicate effectively using electronic documentation methods and present a design project using current multi-media technology. - 6.
-Function effectively on teams with all levels of personnel, demonstrating appropriate personal, professional, and social ethics and responsibility, fully participating and adding to the dynamics of the group.
+Function effectively on teams with all levels of personnel, demonstrating appropriate personal, professional, and social ethics and responsibility, fully participating and adding to the dynamics of the group. - 6.
+Create flowcharts, develop algorithms, and program a microprocessor using a machine language command set.

-ETRO 287: Computer Systems and Networking
+ETRO 287 : Computer Systems and Networking